 Night Sky Friendly Lighting Recognition Program

 McDonald Observatory recognizes our neighbors that help protect our night sky by following our recommended outdoor lighting practices.
 Thank you to the residents, businesses, and organizations who are Night Sky Friendly!

 Night Sky Friendly outdoor lighting keeps light on the ground and out of the sky, helping to preserve the exceptional night skies Far West Texas is famous for.
 It’s also better for business: night sky friendly lighting designs improve visibility and safety, and can be more cost effective than traditional designs.
 Recipients of the Night-Sky Friendly recognition receive two 5" x 5" window stickers, a 11" x 17" poster to display, and will be recognized here and in local media where appropriate.

 McDonald Observatory has the following recommendations for outdoor lighting:

 1. Light fixtures should be shielded such that the bulb or light source is not visible from above or from off-property.
 Lights should be aimed down at the ground.

 2. The light sources should have a color temperature of 2,700K or below (soft white / amber).

 3. Lights should not emit more light than is necessary.
 The total output should not exceed 50,000 lumens per net acre for businesses or public spaces, or 25,000 lumens per net acre for residential areas.

 4. Lights that are not in use, including business signs or decorative lights after hours, should be turned off, put on a timer to turn off automatically, or only activated temporarily with a motion sensor.

 5. Fixtures must comply with existing county or municipal lighting ordinances.

-Do you know of or represent a business or organization that is night-sky friendly?
+Do you know of or represent a business, organization, or residence that is night-sky friendly?